stenionobres/AspNetCoreIdentityLab/README.md

 ### How Dynamic Authorization works?

-* The developer should adds the name of permissions in the [Permissions](./AspNetCoreIdentityLab.Api/DynamicAuthorization/Permissions.cs) class.
+* The developer should adds the name of permissions in the [Permissions](./AspNetCoreIdentityLab.Api/DynamicAuthorization/Permissions.cs) enum.
 The display attribute is used for shown the action name on Resource API;
-* The developer should adds the `HasPermission` attribute on controller or action that needs to be authorized;
+* The developer should adds the `HasPermission` attribute on [controller](./AspNetCoreIdentityLab.Api/Controllers/EmployeeController.cs) or action that needs to be authorized;
 * The developer should adds the resource on [ResourceCollection](./AspNetCoreIdentityLab.Api/DynamicAuthorization/ResourceCollection.cs) to provide a way for application knows which resources are avalaible;
 * The application should have features that allows an user create roles, associate resources to a specific role, associate users with roles and associate resources with a specific user;
 * The application should call the api for save the policies and policies ids related with roles and users;